Aggies earn a league-high six All-Big West Conference awards; Shorts II becomes conference's first-ever Player and Newcomer of the Year winner

 Phone: (530) 752-9403

-Kevin Nosek brings more than a decade of experience as either a UC Davis assistant coach or student-athlete.
-This season marked his 13th as an assistant coach.
-He began his Aggie coaching career in 1999-2000 following a four-year playing career at UC Davis.
+He began his Aggie coaching career in 1999-2000 after competing for UC Davis all four seasons on campus as a student-athlete.
 After serving a three-year stint as head coach at Menlo College, Nosek returned to the Aggies in 2006-07.
 He assists in all aspects of the program.

 Nosek, a true veteran of the men's basketball staff whose connection to the program dates back to his youth days, first served as a ball boy for Bob Hamilton's teams in the late 1980s.
 Since his return in 2006, he has been instrumental in helping the program complete its transition to Division I, a process that includes the program's first official D-I and Big West Conference season in 2007-08.